In an emergency please dial one of the following:

 If you have been involved in a vehicle accident and it is safe to do so, move your car to a secure location when it is safe to do so and contact University Police immediately.

-The Irvine Campus Jeanne Clery Disclosure and the Annual Security Report are taken from the CSUF University Police.
+The Irvine Campus Jeanne Clery Disclosure, the Jeanne Clery Crime Statistics, the Annual Security Report, and the Annual Fire Safety Report are taken from the CSUF University Police.

 For Lost and Found items check them into the CSUF Irvine Campus Police Department.